angelomenezes/3DFaceReconstruction/README.md

 The project can be divided in two steps:

 ### 1) Super-Resolution

+Super-resolution techniques are going to be applied to the images in order to have enhanced version which could have enough details for the reconstruction step.
+For this part, different iterative and learning based techniques (e.g., bicubic interpolation, pixel-CNN, SRGAN) are going to be compared based on their peak-signal noise ratio (PSNR) and structural similarity (SSIM)

 ### 2) 3D Face Reconstruction

-Firstly, super-resolution techniques are going to be applied to the images in order to have enhanced version which could have enough details for the reconstruction step.
-For this part, different iterative and learning based techniques (e.g., bicubic interpolation, pixel-CNN, SRGAN) are going to be compared based on their peak-signal noise ratio (PSNR) and structural similarity (SSIM).
-Secondly, the reconstruction phase is going to be applied using models based on volumetric convolutional neural networks for regression of points in the mesh.
+Reconstruction phase is going to be applied using models based on volumetric convolutional neural networks for regression of points in the mesh.

 ### Dataset: A low-resolution version of the 300 W-LP dataset (http://www.cbsr.ia.ac.cn/users/xiangyuzhu/projects/3DDFA/main.htm).